Robowflex: Robot Motion Planning with MoveIt Made Easy: Background

-Typically, users interact with \moveit through the provided \movegroup program, which leverages \moveit's plugin-based architecture to provide a flexible, configurable motion planning service in a \ros environment for a configured robot.
-This is recommended for most users\footnote{\url{https://ros-planning.github.io/moveit_tutorials/}}.
-While convenient for basic motion planning tasks, \movegroup falls short when used outside the scope of basic motion planning. \movegroup uses a number of configuration files and \ros parameters through launch files to setup an instance for robot motion planning.
-Users can interact with \movegroup through \ros messages to request motion plans.
-For basic applications of motion planning, this paradigm is sufficient.
-However, for more advanced applications of motion planning, such as profiling or evaluating detailed aspects of a motion planner, changing parameters or components of a planner, or extracting more information from planners, it is insufficient.
+Typically\footnotemark{}, users interact with \moveit through the provided \movegroup program, which leverages \moveit's plugin-based architecture to provide a flexible, configurable motion planning service.
+While convenient for basic motion planning, \movegroup falls short when used outside this scope.
+For more advanced applications of motion planning, such as profiling or evaluating detailed aspects of a motion planner, changing parameters or components of a planner, or extracting more information from planners, it is insufficient.
 To edit or improve the capabilities of \moveit, users must either edit or create plugin classes, which can be complicated for those who are unfamiliar with \moveit's internal structure.
-Moreover, if users just want to use \moveit as a library, there are many parameters to load and configure (e.g., \urdf, \srdf, joint limits, kinematics plugins, planner configurations, etc.). \rbw provides a \movegroup-like interface as a high-level \api, while also providing full access to underlying data, enabling access to these underlying structures to either modify or inspect \footnote{ Note that \moveitcpp (\url{https://ros-planning.github.io/moveit_tutorials/doc/moveit_cpp/moveitcpp_tutorial.html}) and \url{https://github.com/PickNikRobotics/moveit_boilerplate} provide simple interfaces to load \moveit structures internally, but lack the abstraction, isolation, \io support, and support modules provided by \rbw.}.
+Moreover, if users just want to use \moveit as a library, there are many parameters to load and configure (e.g., \urdf, \srdf, joint limits, kinematics plugins, planner configurations, etc.). \rbw provides a \movegroup-like interface as a high-level \api, while also providing full access to underlying data, enabling access to these underlying structures to either modify or inspect\footnotemark{}.